onehippo/ckeditor/README.md

   - [wordcount](https://github.com/w8tcha/CKEditor-WordCount-Plugin)
   - [youtube](https://github.com/fonini/ckeditor-youtube-plugin)

-### Surrounding anchors

-The custom configuration property `linkShowSurroundingAnchors` controls whether anchors surrounding the editor are shown as targets in the 'Link to anchors in the text' option of the Link dialog.
-The default value is `true`, which corresponds to the behavior of vanilla CKEditor.
-When set to `false`, only anchors within the editable area are shown as possible targets.
-The latter is especially useful when the 'divarea' plugin is used and not all anchors in the surrounding page should show up as options in the Link dialog.

 ## Versions

 A Hippo-specific CKEditor build adds a 1-based nano version to the CKEditor version it extends, prefixed with `-h`.